 Cardiol has been working with collaborators at VCU and UVA to add to the data generated to date in support of cannabidiol in pre-clinical in vivo models of cardiovascular diseases.
-A pre-clinical model of pericarditis has been developed at VCU that induces pericarditis-characterised as an acute inflammatory response in the pericardium in an NLRP3 inflammasome-dependent manner.
+A pre-clinical model of pericarditis has been developed at VCU that induces pericarditis-characterized as an acute inflammatory response in the pericardium in an NLRP3 inflammasome-dependent manner.
 The model was previously used to show the efficacy of, among other drugs, rilonacept, which is an emerging novel treatment for pericarditis following a successful Phase III trial.

 A study was performed using Cardiol's cannabidiol formulation in VCU's model of pericarditis, results were positive, and data were presented at American Heart Association Annual Scientific Sessions 2022.
-These data demonstrating Cardiol's formulations' ability to mitigate pericarditis has led to further collaboration and the collaborative design of further experiments based around this model in 2023.
+These data demonstrating Cardiol's formulations' ability to mitigate pericarditis led to further collaboration and, in 2023, the design of experiments, between UVA and Houston Methodist.
+This work investigated whether mesenchymal transition is also implicated in the progression of disease in UVA's model of pericarditis, and tested Cardiol's cannabidiol ability to inhibit the disease progression.
+Results were positive, and data from this work were presented at the 2023 Annual Meeting of the European Society of Cardiology Working Group on Myocardial and Pericardial Diseases.